olol2/Conor_Keenan_Project/project_report.md

 This project investigates how player rotation and injury-related absences relate to team performance in the English Premier League (EPL).
 Using match-level lineups and injury logs across six seasons (2019/2020 - 2024/2025) and 27 total teams (accounting for promoted and relegated teams), I build two player season proxies designed to quantify how selectively a player is used and how costly a plyer's absence is in performance terms such as Expected Points (xPts) or money (GBP).

-First I propose a Rotation Elasticity proxy that measures how a player's starting likelihood changes between "hard" and "easy" fixtures (defined from opponent strength / match difficulty).
+Firstly, I propose a Rotation Elasticity proxy that measures how a player's starting likelihood changes between "hard" and "easy" fixtures (defined from opponent strength / match difficulty).

 Secondly, I construct an Injury Impact proxy that attributes changes in team outcomes, around periods when a player is unavailable, using within-team comparisons to mitigate confounding factors.